s22s/pre-lt-raster-frames/README.md

 A smattering of functions currentlly available via Spark Dataframes (prepend `st_` for access to SQL variants):

 * `randomTile(columns, rows, cellType)` - Create a tile with random cell values.
-* `explodeTile(tileColumn)` - Create a row for each pixel in tile.
+* `explodeTiles(tileColumn)` - Create a row for each pixel in tile.
-* `explodeAndSampleTile(sampleFraction, tileColumn)` - Create a row for each pixel in tile with random sampling.
+* `explodeTileSample(sampleFraction, tileColumn)` - Create a row for each pixel in tile with random sampling.
+* `vectorizeTiles(tileColumns)` - Create a vector for each cell from each tile column.
+* `vectorizeTileSample(sampleFraction, tileColumn)` - Create a vector containing cells from each tile column, with random sampling.
 * `gridRows(tileColumn)` - Query the number of rows in a tile.
 * `gridCols(tileColumn)` - Query the number of columns in a tile.
 * `focalSum(tileColumn, radius)` - Compute the focal sum of a tile with the given radius.